 - We recommend chlorinating your pool before the sun rises or after the sun sets.

 - While holding the bottle away from your body, pour the liquid around the perimeter of the pool while the filtration system is running.

 - Be sure to hold the bottle close to the pool water to avoid splashing - liquid chlorine will immediately and irreversibly bleach clothing.

 - Add the liquid chlorine to the deep end of the pool to help distribute the chemical.

 - Leave the pool uncovered and pump running for at least one hour after adding the chlorine.

 - Check the water chemistry first thing in the morning.

-- Rule of thumb: Wait 3 hours before entering pool after adding Liquid Chlorine or Shock.
+- Rule of thumb: Wait at least 4 hours before entering the pool and until the Free Available Chlorine (FAC) is between 1-4 ppm. after adding Liquid Chlorine or Shock.